A-monem/Jomymeet-React/README.md

  and many more ...

- Above all Jomymeet can be self hosted at your facility or on the cloud for optimum security.
+ Above all Jomymeet video server can be self hosted at your facility or on the cloud for optimum security.

 # How it works ?
 A admin person has to enrol studnets by adding their e-mail address, grade and classroom. the admin person is also responsible for creating the timetable for each classroom.